jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 Tips for running FoundationPose from the authors: https://github.com/NVlabs/FoundationPose/issues/44#issuecomment-2048141043 https://github.com/030422Lee/FoundationPose_manual

 A huge thanks to the FoundationPose authors for developing and releasing this model!
+Also thank you to [Justin Wit](https://www.linkedin.com/in/justin-wit/) for helping me setup tasks and collect data for all experiments shown.

 ## References
 <div style="font-size: 12px">